ScreamingArrow/ScreamingArrow/README.md

 - 👋 Hi, I’m @ScreamingArrow
 - 👀 I’m interested in becoming a backend developer
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning java/Spring
 - 📫 How to reach me https://www.linkedin.com/in/lucasgomes437/

 <!---